 This place is everything BUT disappointing.
 Located in the southwest corner of Washington state, this state park includes 8 miles of hiking trails, a lighthouse, jetty, and even a secret beach!
 You can climb down to this cove (pictured below) and pretend you’re in the movie scene from Moonrise Kingdom (though, the actual beach is in Rhode Island).

 We hope that this article has inspired you to visit the Pacific Northwest.
-If you have any questions about the destination please leave these in the comments below.
+If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.

 - Exploring Olympic National Park, Seattle